department-of-veterans-affairs/va.gov-team/teams/vsp/quarterly-planning/2020-Q1/DEPO-risks-and-priorities.md

 - VFS Team DEPO Lead role definition / awareness of their role and responsibilities
 - Teammate burnout from workload
 - Our ability to empower our teammates to push back on VFS teams, w/o burning ppl out, w/o pitting contractor against contractor
-- **Growing pains of being an open repo, to defend this approach if/when we encounter swingback from an incident**
+- **Growing pains of being an open repo.
+So that we can defend the “default to open” approach if/when we encounter aversion to this model.**

 ## Priorities
 - Design system continued evolution, documentation, and processes